erics273/nwm_introduction_to_react_11_23/module_2/lessons/02_cra_multiple_components.md

 import Welcome from './components/welcome/Welcome';

-//import the new clock componenet import Clock from './components/clock/Clock'
+//import the new clock component import Clock from './components/clock/Clock'

 function App() {